MarcusGrum/AI-CPS/documentation/blurringTest/README.md

   </tr>
 </table>

+Let's see inhowfar this kind of blurring and removed details challenge the ANN trained...

 Please remark: Larger sigma values may remove more noise, which is beneficial.
 But larger sigma values will also remove detail from an image, which is a challenge.